Horadmard/Tic_Tac_Toe/Readme.md

 # Tic_Tac_Toe

-this is a Tic_Tac_Toe game that can be play by two person in indivisual windows
+As you can see, this is a Tic_Tac_Toe game that can be play by two person in indivisual windows

 This programm uses two sides:

- - Client
+ - Client side
- - Server
+ - Server side

 # Installing